nextcloud/spreed/docs/api-v1.md

     field | type | Description
     ------|------|------------
-    `password` | string | New password for the room
+    `password` | string | New password for the conversation

 * Response:
     - Header:
         + `200 OK`
-        + `403 Forbidden` When the current user is not a moderator/owner or the room is not a public room
+        + `403 Forbidden` When the current user is not a moderator/owner or the conversation is not a public conversation
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant

-### Delete a room
+### Delete a conversation

 * Method: `DELETE`
 * Endpoint: `/room/{token}`